 Advice for children

 This page is for adults.
-For advice about children, see fever in children.
+For advice about children, see high temperature (fever) in children.